-If you were arrested for a first time DUI, it’s often your first arrest ever—or at least your first arrest of this kind.
-It can be upsetting, stressful and even frightening.
-The most important thing you can do is to take time to understand the penalties you face, and the defenses you can use.
+If you got arrested for a first-time DUI offense in California, it can be upsetting, stressful, and even frightening.
+The most important thing you can do is to take time to understand the penalties you face and the defenses you can use.

-What are the administrative (DMV) penalties for a first offense DUI?
+What Are the Administrative (DMV) Penalties for a First Offense DUI?

 - Suspend your license for at least four months, and